techguy16/Linux.NET/README.md

 Running
 -------

-You can run VS for Linux from the build directory by executing:
+You can run Linux.NET from the build directory by executing:
 `make run`

 Installing *(Optional)*
 ----------

-You can install VS for Linux by running:
+You can install Linux.NET by running:
 `make install`

 Bear in mind that if you are installing under a custom prefix, you may need to modify your `/etc/ld.so.conf` or `LD_LIBRARY_PATH` to ensure that any required native libraries are found correctly.